Tournament Organisers’ FAQ

 Is there information on tournament systems?

-Will the BGA run it for me?
+Will the Association run it for me?

 Is there a computer and software to help me do the draw?